 Since 2010, our industry has faced a changing regulatory environment with new proposed and final rules being issued by the Department of Education and legislative hearings and initiatives in both the U.S. Senate and House of Representatives.
 For a complete description of these matters, please see "Business - Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K. At the same time we believe that competition for students continues to increase, as an increasing number of traditional colleges and universities and community colleges, including many with well-established reputations for excellence, now offer distance learning and other online education programs, including programs that are geared towards the needs of working adult students.
+This trend has been accelerated by private companies that provide and/or manage online learning platforms for traditional colleges and universities and universities and universities and universities and universities and universities and other online education programs, including programs that are geared towards the needs of working adult students.
 This trend has been accelerated by private companies that provide and/or manage online learning platforms for traditional colleges and universities and has resulted in declines in enrollment at most of the other publicly traded education companies.